-Note that in this algorithm the potential density referenced to the sea surface is used to check whether the density profile is stable or not.
-Moreover, the mixing in potential density is assumed to be linear.
+Note that in the current implementation of this algorithm presents several limitations.
+First, potential density referenced to the sea surface is used to check whether the density profile is stable or not.
+This is a strong simplification which leads to large errors for realistic ocean simulations.
+Indeed, many water masses of the world ocean, especially Antarctic Bottom Water, are unstable when represented in surface-referenced potential density.
+The scheme will erroneously mix them up.
+Second, the mixing of potential density is assumed to be linear.
 This assures the convergence of the algorithm even when the equation of state is non-linear.
-Small static instabilities can thus persist due to cabbeling : they will be treated at the next time step.
-Moreover, temperature and salinity, and thus density, are mixed, but the corresponding velocity fields remain unchanged.
-When using a Richardson dependent eddy viscosity, the mixing of momentum is done through the vertical diffusion : after a static adjustment, the Richardson number is zero and thus the eddy viscosity, spurious solution can occur as the vertical momentum diffusion remains small even after a static adjustment.
-In that latter case, we recommend to add momentum mixing in a manner that mimics the mixing in temperature and salinity [Speich 1992, Speich et al. 1996].
+Small static instabilities can thus persist due to cabbeling: they will be treated at the next time step.
+Third, temperature and salinity, and thus density, are mixed, but the corresponding velocity fields remain unchanged.
+When using a Richardson Number dependent eddy viscosity, the mixing of momentum is done through the vertical diffusion: after a static adjustment, the Richardson Number is zero and thus the eddy viscosity coefficient is at a maximum.
+When this convective adjustment algorithm is used with constant vertical eddy viscosity, spurious solutions can occur since the vertical momentum diffusion remains small even after a static adjustment.
+In that case, we recommend the addition of momentum mixing in a manner that mimics the mixing in temperature and salinity [Speich 1992, Speich et al. 1996].